pymor/pymor/docs/source/getting_started.md

 For that estimator, an parameter-dependent lower bound for the coercivity constant of the problem is provided as an {class}`~pymor.parameters.functionals.ExpressionParameterFunctional`.

-Using this reductor and its error estimator, we can build a reduced space with corrsponding reduced-order model using a {func}`weak greedy <pymor.algorithms.greedy.rb_greedy>` algorithm:
+Using this reductor and its error estimator, we can build a reduced space with corresponding reduced-order model using a {func}`weak greedy <pymor.algorithms.greedy.rb_greedy>` algorithm:

 ```{code-cell}